 Progress reports are issued midway through each semester.
-These reports will be handed out at fall and spring conferences.
+The mid-term grades are posted electronically through Infinite Campus only.
+Semester reports will be mailed home.
 Teachers at various times on an as-needed basis may send out progress reports, both positive and negative.